projectcalico/calico/about/about-kubernetes-ingress.md

 ### Show me everything!

-All the above diagram focus on connection level (L5-7) representation of ingress and services.
+All the above diagrams focus on connection level (L5-7) representation of ingress and services.
 You can learn more about the network level (L3-4) interactions involved in handling the connections, including which scenarios client source IP addresses are maintained, in the [About Kubernetes Services]({{site.baseurl/about/about-kubernetes-services}}) guide.

-If you are already up to speed on how services work under the covers, here's some more complete diagrams show how the details of how the services are load balanced at the network layer (L3-4).
+If you are already up to speed on how services work under the covers, here are some more complete diagrams that show details of how services are load balanced at the network layer (L3-4).

 > Note: you can successfully use ingress without needing to understand this next level of detail!
 So feel free to skip
 > over these diagrams if you don't want to dig deeper into how services and ingress interact under the covers.